Translate

 • You need a google account to set up a blog.

 • Use blogspot.com (or may come up under blogger.com) to set up a personal blog.
-The 10 minute video shows you how to set up a blog and how to post information.
+The videos below show you how to set up a blog and how to post information.
+Feel free to search for another video tutorial.

 • Replace stock image in header or leave blank.
 If you want to include an image in the background header, the image must be your own art work